ganymedelabs/react-vite-template/README.md

 ## TypeScript Configuration

-This project uses TypeScript for static type-checking and ensuring type safety.
+This template uses TypeScript for static type-checking and ensuring type safety.
 You can find the configuration in the `tsconfig.json` file.

 ## TailwindCSS Configuration